 Covid control measures are in place; details on request.
 Prospective guests from outside the UK must contact us before requesting a reservation.
-If you have chosen to decline the offer of a covid vaccination, please do not request a booking.
+If you have chosen to decline covid vaccination, please do not request a booking.

 Mature shrubs and hedges, surprisingly large trees (for Orkney), greenhouse (smoking shelter), companion seat, chimenea, woodshed, pond, grass.